Feature Photo: Taken by D. Smith

 You owe no one; self.

 Back to becoming extraordinary… which is all hype if you couldn’t tell.
-Although I completed book one in 21 days, my only goal was to have creative work selling on Amazon.
+Although I completed the book in 21 days, my only goal was to have creative work selling on Amazon.com.
 I didn’t care for a bestseller, but rather an expression in time for what propelled me.
 I was broke, in heartache, and learning to embrace loneliness.
-After most of the advice I got was to slow down, and go back to work, I rebelled at the hint of my inner being’s words…
+After most of the advice I got was to slow down and go back to work, I rebelled at the hint of my inner being’s mark.
+He’s a beast.

 And that’s one of the many fears I challenged myself to face last year.
-Knowing it wouldn’t be appealing to popular practice, I went forward passing everything standing in my path to get it done.
+Knowing it wouldn’t be appealing to popular practice, I went forth passing everything standing in my path to get that book done.